cloudfoundry-tutorials/cf4devs/site/content/application-lifecycle/lifecycle-phases.md

 cf restage training-app
 ```

-Applications should be restaged when runtime dependencies *might* change but your app code has not changed.
-For example when you change an environment variable directly or by binding a service.
+Applications should be restaged when runtime dependencies *might* change but your app code has not changed, such as when you change an environment variable directly or by binding a service.
 If the config change or binding could result in different runtime behavior, you should restage.

 A real life scenario might be binding a monitoring service to your app that includes an agent in the runtime (AppDynamics, NewRelic, etc).
 The agent needs to be added to the droplet during staging so that it will run in the same container process as the app code.
 In this case, running a `cf restart` would not be sufficient because the buildpack wouldn't add the necessary agent.

 > When changing environment variables, the CLI recommends restaging because it does not know if the change will affect the droplet.
 This recommendation is based on the possibility that the environment change will result in a changed droplet.
 If you know for sure that the changes to the environment are only used by your application and not the staging process, a restart will suffice.

 Restaging is necessary when the buildpack changes.
 This happens when the operators update the buildpack, effectively updating the runtime dependencies your apps could use.
 In this way, the runtime dependencies for your application are managed by the platform.
-This is in stark contrast to docker based systems where you are responsible for patching container images.
+This is in stark contrast to Docker-based systems where you are responsible for patching container images.

 Another common restage scenario is when the stack (root file system) is changed.
 It's difficult to know for sure whether changed stack elements are in use by a runtime, so restaging after changing the stack is a common practice.